-Wooden decks and porches can provide a nice transition from your log home to the outside living space.
-Decks can be continuous, or broken up between living areas – this option lends space for landscaping like flowers, ponds and large planters.
-One way in which you can increase the uniqueness of your deck space is by your choice of railing.
+One way to personalize your deck is through your choice of railing.
 While wood spindles are common, many are opting for iron or even glass.
 There are a variety of iron styles and patterns, ranging from twigs to leaves and complex twisted shapes.
-Special glass can be used to reduce the loss of visibility and make your deck space seem larger.
+Special glass can be used to maintain views, and make your deck space seem larger.

-A blend between a patio and a sunroom, these spaces allow you to enjoy the fresh air and the sights and sounds of nature.
-They can keep the bugs at bay in the summer and add a buffer from the cold of winter.
-Many clients choose to incorporate these spaces on the side of their home that receives the most sunlight.
-Work with your designer to find an area of your floor plan where a screened-in porch makes the most sense.
+A blend between a patio and a sunroom, screened-in porches allow you to enjoy fresh air, and the sights and sounds of nature.
+The screen keeps the bugs at bay in the summer and adds a buffer from the cold of winter.
+Incorporate a screened-porch on the sunny side of your home to take full advantage of the space during all seasons.
+Work with your architect to find an area of your floor plan where a screened-in porch makes the most sense.

 Outdoor Living Structures

-Decks, patios and balconies are direct extensions of your home but sometimes it makes sense to add an entirely separate structure to your property.
-Perhaps your land has a great spot for a lookout or extends down toward a lake.
-Adding a permanent log or timber outdoor space will help your family to fully utilize the area.
-Outdoor structures can also be placed near other permanent features of the property, like a pool, outdoor kitchen or water feature.
+Decks, patios, and balconies are direct extensions of your home.
+Sometimes, it makes sense to add an entirely separate outdoor living structure to your property.
+Perhaps your land has a great spot for a lookout, or extends down toward a lake.
+Adding a permanent log or timber outdoor living space will allow you to fully utilize the area.
+Place outdoor structures near other permanent features of the property like a pool, outdoor kitchen, or water feature for the greatest impact.

-For unique and stylish outdoor space ideas, take a look at our sister company’s outdoor living site: www.timberscape.com.
+For unique and stylish outdoor living space ideas, visit our sister company TimberScape for unique outdoor living structures.